brunoaugusto/cartographer/readme.md

    - The `statistics` Part currently provides **Views Counter** and **Video Rating** and has an additional Quota Cost of **2**

-   If the `statistics` Part is provided, because YouTube doesn't provide a straight to he point rating (0 to 5.0) we'll compute one based on the Total Number of Votes, Likes and Dislikes using [Wilson Score Confidence Interval for a Bernoulli Parameter][10]<br />
+   If the `statistics` Part is provided, because YouTube doesn't provide a straight to the point rating (0 to 5.0) we'll compute one based on the Total Number of Votes, Likes and Dislikes using [Wilson Score Confidence Interval for a Bernoulli Parameter][10]<br />

    This algorithm accepts a Parameter Option `confidence` which, for the purpose of a Video, means the statistical probability of the Video being liked<br />
-   By default, a float value of `0.95`, meaning a chance of 95% of the Video being liked<br />
+   By default, a float value of `0.95` is set, meaning a chance of 95% of the Video being liked<br />
    This value is also configurable through YouTube Provider and **must** be a positive float value lower than 1 (i.e. 100%)

 #### [Cartographer\Providers\Provider\Meta][15]

- Data is retrieved from *some* of [VideoObject][3] Meta Tags from any valid URL listed under the Parameter Option `urls`<br />
+ Data is retrieved from *some* of [VideoObject][3] Meta Tags from any valid URL defined under the required Parameter Option `urls`<br />
  Currently the following Meta Tags are recognized:

    - `name` *(string)*<br />